jeremy-shannon/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The problems I encountered were almost exclusively due to lighting conditions, shadows, discoloration, etc. It wasn't difficult to dial in threshold parameters to get the pipeline to perform well on the original project video (particularly after discovering the B channel of the LAB colorspace, which isolates the yellow lines very well), even on the lighter-gray bridge sections that comprised the most difficult sections of the video.
 It was trying to extend the same pipeline to the challenge video that presented the greatest (ahem) challenge.
 The lane lines don't necessarily occupy the same pixel value (speaking of the L channel of the HLS color space) range on this video that they occupy on the first video, so the normalization/scaling technique helped here quite a bit, although it also tended to create problems (large noisy areas activated in the binary image) when the white lines didn't contrast with the rest of the image enough.
 This would definitely be an issue in snow or in a situation where, for example, a bright white car were driving among dull white lane lines.
-Producing a pipeline from which lane lines can reliably be identified was of utmost importance (garbage in, garbage out - as they say), but smooting the video output by averaging the last `n` found good fits also helped.
+Producing a pipeline from which lane lines can reliably be identified was of utmost importance (garbage in, garbage out - as they say), but smoothing the video output by averaging the last `n` found good fits also helped.
 My approach also invalidates fits if the left and right base points aren't a certain distance apart (within some tolerance) under the assumption that the lane width will remain relatively constant.

 I've considered a few possible approaches for making my algorithm more robust.
-These include more dynamic thresholding (perhaps considering separate threshold parameters for different horizontal slices of the image, or dynamically selecting threshold parameters based on the resulting number of activated pixels), designating a confidence level for fits and rejecting new fits that deviate beyond a certain amount (this is already implemented in a relatively unsophistocated way) or rejecting the right fit (for example) if the confidence in the left fit is high and right fit deviates too much (enforcing roughly parallel fits).
+These include more dynamic thresholding (perhaps considering separate threshold parameters for different horizontal slices of the image, or dynamically selecting threshold parameters based on the resulting number of activated pixels), designating a confidence level for fits and rejecting new fits that deviate beyond a certain amount (this is already implemented in a relatively unsophisticated way) or rejecting the right fit (for example) if the confidence in the left fit is high and right fit deviates too much (enforcing roughly parallel fits).
 I hope to revisit some of these strategies in the future.

 *Addendum: Below are diagnostic versions of the output for each of the videos included in the project.*